cap-js/docs/java/cqn-services/remote-services.md

 The following limitations are currently known for Remote OData Services:

 - Streaming of media content is not supported.
 This means that elements of an entity annotated with `@Core.MediaType` cannot be accessed via Remote OData Services and will cause an error.
-- Accessing an OData Singleton via remote services is limited to read access.
-Other operations (insert/update/delete) are not supported and will result in an error.